SICKAG/collage/docs/guide/getting-started.md

     </main>
     <aside>
       <!--
-        define the todos app as a fragment inside this arrangement and set the url to a location we can access the fragment.
-        Also give it a name we can reference it.
+        add the todos app as a fragment inside this arrangement and give it a name for identification
       -->
       <collage-fragment
         url="http://localhost:4000/"